moby/moby/docs/reference/commandline/daemon.md

 The Docker daemon uses a specifically built `libcontainer` execution driver as its interface to the Linux kernel `namespaces`, `cgroups`, and `SELinux`.

-There is still legacy support for the original [LXC userspace tools]( https://linuxcontainers.org/) via the `lxc` execution driver, however, this is not where the primary development of new functionality is taking place.
-Add `-e lxc` to the daemon flags to use the `lxc` execution driver.

 ## Options for the native execdriver

 You can configure the `native` (libcontainer) execdriver using options specified